CobayaSampler/cobaya/DEVEL.rst

 .. note::

-   For callable (*external*) likelihoods, output parameters cannot be **keyword** arguments, since in Python parameter values (``float``'s) are *immutable*: they are passed by value, not by reference, so their value cannot be *modified back*.
+   For callable (*external*) likelihoods, output parameters cannot be simple **keyword** arguments, since in Python parameter values (``float``'s) are *immutable*: they are passed by value, not by reference, so their value cannot be *modified back*.
 Thus, we interface them via a dictionary passed through a ``_output`` keyword argument.
 Since dictionaries are *mutable* objects, when their contents are modified the modifications are permanent, which makes a natural way of dealing with derived parameters on the same ground as sampled parameters.
 At function definition, we assign this keyword argument a list of possible keys, which we can get, via *introspection*, as the list of output parameters understood by that likelihood.

 We should also take into account the following:

 - Different likelihoods may share part of the same model, so they may have input parameters in common (but not output parameters; or if they do, we still only need to compute them once).
 - Some likelihoods may not take any input parameter at all, but simply get an observable through their interface with a theory code.
 - Some parameters may be both input and output, e.g. when only a subset of them can determine the value of the rest of them; e.g. a likelihood may depend on ``a`` and ``b``, but we may want to expose ``a+b`` too, so that the user can choose any two of the three as input, and the other one as output.
+- External functions may have a variable number of input parameters, since some may be represented by keyword arguments with a default value, and would thus be optional.

 To implement these behaviours, we have taken the following design choices: